YugangW/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt.html.md

 RESET statement_mem;
 ```

-As a general guideline, `MEMORY_LIMIT` for all of your resource queues should not exceed the amount of physical memory of a segment host.
+As a general guideline, `MEMORY_QUOTA` for all of your resource queues should not exceed the amount of physical memory of a segment host.
 If workloads are staggered over multiple queues, it may be OK to oversubscribe memory allocations, keeping in mind that queries may be cancelled during execution if the segment host memory limit \(`gp_vmem_protect_limit`\) is exceeded.

 ### <a id="topic16"></a>Setting Priority Levels